 The Orthodontic course comprises lectures, laboratory instruction, clinical seminars, and clinical practice in the second, third and fourth years.
-The objective is to teach students to recognize, diagnose and intercept orthodontically the various forms of malocclusion, except those
+The objective is to teach students to recognize, diagnose and intercept orthodontically the various forms of malocclusion, except those asso-ciated with systemic dis-eases and abnormalities in the skeleton.

-Cephalometric analysis is studied as a basis for providing knowledge of normal and abnormal facial development.
-During second year, students participate in lectures, case analysis seminars and laboratory exercises designed to prepare them for clinical practice in the third and fourth years.
-During the third and fourth years, the students participate in lectures, clinical seminars and undertake clinical practice designed to teach the etiologic factors associated with the genesis of orthodontic abnormalities.
+Cephalometric analysis is studied as a basis for providing know-ledge of normal and abnormal facial devel-opment.
+During second year, students partic-ipate in lectures, case analysis seminars and laboratory exercises designed to prepare them for clinical practice in the third and fourth years.
+During the third and fourth years, the students partici-pate in lectures, clinical sem-inars and undertake clinical practice designed to teach the etiologic factors associated with the genesis of orthodontic abnor-malities.